mmoroney01/fetch-rewards-coding-exercise/README.md

 <br />

 The route http://localhost:3000/spend (POST) will spend points according to a JSON object’s point total.
 Points are spent in chronological order by transaction.
 Each point deduction creates a transaction object.
+The below example can be manually added in Postman:

--{ "points": 5000 }
+-{ "points": 5000 }<br />

-Returns a list of JSON objects indicating payer and points deducted.
+The spend points route returns a list of JSON objects indicating payer and points deducted.

+[
-[    { "payer": "DANNON", "points": -100 },    { "payer": "UNILEVER", "points": -200 },    { "payer": "MILLER COORS", "points": -4,700 }]
+{ "payer": "DANNON", "points": -100 },<br />
+{ "payer": "UNILEVER", "points": -200 },<br />
+{ "payer": "MILLER COORS", "points": -4,700 }<br />
+]

 <br />